shenshanfahai/hello-word/README.md

 # hello-word
-My name is LiuChaoshuai.I come from NeiMengGu.I like computer very much.
+My name is shenshanfahai.I come from NeiMengGu.I like computer very much.